Difference Between CSV and Excel

-CSV and Excel are peculiar formats for storing the data and used by various persons in a huge number.
+CSV and Excel are peculiar formats for storing the data and are used by various persons in a vast number.
 Both have their own plus points and negative ones.
 But both can be judiciously used presently for data uploading, data visualizations, data analysis, and manipulation.

 This has been a guide to the CSV vs Excel.
 Here we discuss the top differences between CSV and Excel along with infographics and comparison table.
 You may also have a look at the following articles –